Mactan Channel: Infrastructure

 The Port of Cebu is located along the shores of Mactan Channel, on Cebu City.
 Mactan–Cebu International Airport is on the north side of Mactan, near the north end of the channel.
-There are three bridges that cross the channel: the Mactan–Mandaue Bridge, and the Marcelo Fernan Bridge, both of which connect Mandaue on the Cebu mainland and Lapu-Lapu City on Mactan Island.
+There are three bridges that cross the channel: the Sergio Osmeña Bridge and the Marcelo Fernan Bridge, both of which connect Mandaue on the Cebu mainland and Lapu-Lapu City on Mactan Island.
 A third bridge, the Cebu–Cordova Link Expressway (CCLEX), connects Cordova in Mactan Island to Cebu City on the Cebu mainland.

 Commercial establishments have started to sprout along the shores of the channel.
 The South Road Properties in Cebu City is a 300 ha development reclaimed from Mactan Channel.
 It is home to several mixed-use developments, including SM Seaside, City di Mare, and South Coast City.
 The North Reclamation Area of Cebu City and Mandaue, also reclaimed from the channel, is also home to several businesses and developments, including SM City Cebu, Robinsons Galleria Cebu, and Mandani Bay, among other establishments.
 There are also various hotels on either side of the channel, many of which command a sea view of the channel, such as Nustar Resort & Casino.